-According to the tentative planning, the written subject test for 2018 will take place on Thursday, February 8 or Friday, February 9, 2018 depending on the availability of our partners at the test centers abroad.
+The written subject test for 2019 intake will take place on Thursday, February 7 or Friday, February 8, 2019 depending on the availability of our partners at the test centers abroad.
 Deviations from these provisional dates by +/- 2-3 days are possible if the test centers cannot offer the test at one of the dates stated above.
 In countries celebrating the Chinese New Year as a national holiday, the written subject test will be held on Thursday, Januar 31 or February 1, 2019, depending on the availability of the test centers.
 Applicants are asked to reserve these dates for writing the test!
 It will usually NOT be possible to re-schedule the test for individual candidates.
 They will be informed with regard to their participation and the exact location on short notice and should be prepared accordingly.
-Important: The test is organized by the Neuroscience office and the entire correspondence should thus be sent to this address.
-DO NOT inquire directly with nearby DAAD branches, Goethe Institutes, or German embassies regarding the test, unless we ask you to do so.
+Important: The test is organized by the Molecular Biology office and the entire correspondence should thus be sent to this address.
+DO NOT inquire directly with nearby DAAD branches, Goethe Institutes or German embassies regarding the test, unless we ask you to do so.

 Applicants who pass the written subject test in the top group will be invited for interviews in Göttingen (travel expenses will be covered by the program) on one of the following dates (schedule may be subject to minor changes):

 In some countries (e.g. P.R.
-China, India), interviews will be organized by video conference in collaboration with local partner institutions to give a larger number of applicants the opportunity to personally introduce themselves to members of our admission board.
-The video conferences are provisionally scheduled for Thursday, March 1, 2018 and Tuesday, March 6, 2018.
+China, India, Iran), interviews will be organized by video conference in collaboration with local partner institutions to give a larger number of applicants the opportunity to personally introduce themselves to members of our admission board.
+The video conferences are scheduled for Tuesday, March 5 and/ or Thursday, March 7, 2019.